Temple’s Torah School: A Dynamic, Inclusive and Welcoming Learning Environment

 Our Torah School offers a dynamic, inclusive and welcoming environment and is open to all families who wish to provide their children with a Reform Jewish education.
 We also offer countless opportunities for the entire family to engage in learning and celebration at Temple.

-Our curriculum is based on the Reform Movement’s, CHAI: Learning for Jewish Life curriculum, and focuses on the most important concepts of Jewish life: Torah, Avodah, and G’milut Chasadim (Torah, Prayer and Acts of Kindness).
+Our curriculum is loosely based on the Reform Movement’s, CHAI: Learning for Jewish Life curriculum, and focuses on the most important concepts and values of Judaism and Jewish life.

 At Torah School, we teach children to: